Helen Mirren: Early life, family and education

 Ilyena Lydia Mironoff was born on 26 July 1945 at Queen Charlotte's and Chelsea Hospital in the Hammersmith district of London, to an English mother and Russian father.
 Her mother, Kathleen "Kitty" Alexandrina Eva Matilda (née Rogers; 1908–1996), was a working-class woman from West Ham, the thirteenth of fourteen children born to a butcher whose own father was the butcher to Queen Victoria.
-Mirren's father, Vasily Petrovich Mironoff (1913–80), was a member of an exiled family of Russian nobility dating back to the first half of the 15th century.
+Mirren's father, Vasily Petrovich Mironoff (1913–1980), was a member of an exiled family of Russian nobility dating back to the first half of the 15th century.
 He was taken to England when he was two by his father, Pyotr Vasilievich Mironov (1880–1957).
 Pyotr Vasilievich Mironov owned a large family estate near Gzhatsk (now Gagarin) in the Russian Empire.
 His mother, Mirren's great-grandmother, was Countess Lydia Andreevna Kamenskaya (1848–1928), an aristocrat and a descendant of Count Mikhail Fedotovich Kamensky, a Russian general in the Napoleonic Wars.
-Her grandfather, Pyotr Vasilievich Mironov, also served as a colonel in the Imperial Russian Army and fought in the Russo-Japanese War.
+Mirren's paternal grandfather, Pyotr Vasilievich Mironov, also served as a colonel in the Imperial Russian Army and fought in the Russo-Japanese War.
 He later became a diplomat in the service of Nicholas II and was negotiating an arms deal in Britain when he and his family were stranded by the Russian Revolution in 1917.
 He settled in London and became a cab driver to support his family.